5 Surprising Things You Need to Know About Wind Damage Insurance Claims

 4) Your Insurance Company is Obligated to Repair or Replace the Roof, Whichever Costs Less

-Most insurance companies are aware of this problem.
-After wind damage to a roof in these situations, they’ll usually try to strike a compromise between cosmetic value and repairs.
+Insurers are aware of this issue and may strike a compromise between cosmetic value and repairs.

 3) Understand the Danger of Anti-Concurrent Causation Clauses